Audi A4 Rent Dubai

 Quality is up inside, says Audi, with the optimised line of SE, SE Technik, S line and Black Edition trims all showing better quality throughout.
 As it was already arguably the best interior in the junior exec sector, this bodes very well indeed.
 Audi also says it’s easier to use, with fewer buttons and greater logic for the MMI control system.

-There’s a brace of new online features which brings in-car internet to the A4 for the first time.
+There’s a brace of new online features that brings in-car internet to the A4 for the first time.
 Busy salesmen will love it, and may also appreciate the new Break recommendation driver fatigue system that’s standard on all A4s.
 Maybe this is Audi belatedly recognising how low-effort and fuss-free the A4 actually is.

 *Information may vary depending on the selected vehicle.
 All information was taken from manufacturer’s website.